mutukebab/jdbc_program/README.md

-# jdbc_program
+# JDBC program for manipulating student data
-Simple Java Database Connector program for manipulating student data
+Simple Java Database Connector program for manipulating student data in database.

+Connects to database using Java Database Connector.
+Localhost as default.
+Documented with Javadoc.